 Spanish (EU) law says one holiday period must be at least two weeks long.
 This time is often compulsory during winter holidays.
 The rest can be divided up, and the notice period is left up to each employer.

 Are there rules for maternity notice in Spain?

-What is the notice period for termination of labour contracts in Spain?
+What is the notice period for termination of labor contracts in Spain?

-Termination of labour contracts in Spain must be carried out in writing to both the affected workers and their representative bodies (HR, union, etc.) in the company.
+Termination of labor contracts in Spain must be carried out in writing to both the affected workers and their representative bodies (HR, union, etc.) in the company.

 Termination by the employer: For termination due to disciplinary issues, no notice is required.
 During a contractual trial or probationary period, no notice or severance payment is required.
 For termination due to economic redundancy or other reasons, employers are required to give 15 days’ notice.

-What are the consequences of insufficient notice period?
+What are the consequences of an insufficient notice period?